mybuicode/Customer_Shopping_Analysis/README.md

 - Promotional codes are underutilized for upselling: Current promo structures apply indiscriminately across low and high values rather than encouraging customers to cross a Minimum Order Quantity (MOQ) or Spend Threshold.
 <hr>
 Recommendations<br>
-Based on the insights above, the business should consider the following:
+Based on the insights above, the business should consider the following:<br>
 - Adopt localized inventory planning.
 Product preferences vary across locations, so inventory allocation should reflect regional demand rather than relying on a uniform assortment.
 - Prioritize the Clothing category.
 Since Clothing generates the highest revenue, the business should maintain strong product availability and assortment within this category.
 - Incorporate seasonality into inventory planning.
 Product and color preferences vary by season, providing an opportunity to optimize seasonal product assortments.